-Strike-out area: Zero allowance for storage of hazardous substances, and zero tolerance plus significant consequences for contamination should be the requirement going forward.
+Strike-out areas: No more exceptions (as was done for the 2019 allowance of the metal recycling/car crushing facility) anywhere within the STGWPD or aquifer recharge areas.
+Zero allowance for storage of hazardous substances, and zero tolerance plus significant consequences for contamination should be the requirement going forward.